How Are Files/Assets/Resources Loaded?#

 The directory

-.Any other paths added through
+Assets_[executable name].Any other paths added through

-will look for an embedded resource of the specified name in the executable.
+AndroidAssetStreamwill look for an asset of the specified name in the .apk’s assets folder.WindowsResourceStreamwill look for an embedded resource of the specified name in the executable.

-is usually a raw filename, or a relative path, but can be anything depending on the use.
+The parameter passed to getAssetStream is usually a raw filename, or a relative path, but can be anything depending on the use.
 The convention used is that is a raw executable name, and assumes that window resources are named with this path.
-Files will be searched in the current folder of the executable and in the Assets_[ExecutableName]
+Files will be searched in the current folder of the executable and in the Assets_[ExecutableName] subfolder.
+Functions that need some kind of data to create an object, most notably, asset load functions, will take streams as input.
+The only exceptions are PVRVk Shaders - these are passed as raw bytes to avoid a PVRVk dependency on PVRCore.

 Directly create the stream#